How to set-up an Amazon Echo for a child

 Remain responsible

 For many, the gift of an Echo device will lead to hours of entertainment.
-It's access to lots of music, answers to questions as well as some smart home control - but as a parent you still need to be in control.
-In the absence of a complete lock down of kids mode, as a parent you are still responsible for what your children do when they are using Alexa.
+It provides access to lots of music, answers to questions as well as some smart home control - but as a parent you still need to be in control.
+In the absence of a complete lockdown of kids mode, as a parent you are still responsible for what your children do when they are using Alexa.

-While using the tips for kids with Alexa above you can control some aspects of their usage, kids will explore and as with any internet-connected device, there needs to be some level parental boundary set to ensure that they are behaving themselves.
+While using the tips for kids with Alexa above you can control some aspects of their usage, kids will explore and as with any internet-connected device, there needs to be some level of parental boundary set to ensure that they are behaving themselves.

 Sometimes, you might just have to pull the plug, or set your router to block that device at particular times if things get out of hand.